MojRoid/architecture/README.md

 **feature-*** - These are complete features or 'verticals' that may rely on several libraries.

-**base** - This contains base classes that may be used across libraries, features or tasks.
+**base** - This contains base classes that may be used across libraries or features.

 **app** - Contains the application class and defines the apps entry point and dependency graph.